City of Bristol

 - Whitchurch (Bath and North East Somerset) *

 In the UK, a Built-up Area (BUA) is a continuous urban area of at least 20 hectares (0.2 km²), defined by the ONS as land where buildings are generally no more than 200 metres apart, such as towns, cities, or large villages.
-(Note: A BUA name marked with an asterisk (*) indicates that the area is situated partly in the district of Bristol, City of.)
+(Note: A BUA name marked with an asterisk (*) indicates that the area is situated partly in the district of City of Bristol.)

-More local statistics and data for Bristol, City of can be found on the ONS statistics for Bristol, City of.
+More local statistics and data for City of Bristol can be found on the ONS statistics for City of Bristol.